chemontherun/oliverhagger.github.io/_pages/about.md

 About me
 ------
 I'm a PhD student at University College London (UCL) under the supervision of Professor Daren Caruana.
-My research is centered around surface-enhanced Raman scattering for various analytes.
+My research is the detection of illicit compounds primarily using surface-enhanced Raman scattering.

 Posts
 ------